juruen/rmapi/README.md

 # rMAPI

+*Warning*: If you installed _rmapi_ before (October 1, 2018), you will need to install the latest version, otherwise _rmapi_ will fail to authenticate after the changes in the server API that were introduced in November 28, 2018.

 rMAPI is a Go app that allows you to access the ReMarkable Cloud API programmatically.

 You can interact with the different API end-points through a shell.
 However, you can also